Zman350x/AdvancedComputerSystemsProjects/DecemberProject4/project-report.md

 That means there's 90 different test categories, and each was run 10 times.

-## Results Table
+## Results Data
 There is a TON of raw data from this project.
 Here's a table with the results of all 90 tests (only the means of each 10-trial batch is shown so this data isn't *too overwhelming*).
-Filtered/analyzed data is later in the report.
+Charts are provided afterwards, which makes it more reasonable to comprehend the data.
+Actual data analysis is located at the end of the report.

 ### Table 1
 |  locking   |    job     | threads | keys  | mean_duration | mean_cycles |